pingcap/docs/tidb-cloud/set-up-private-endpoint-connections.md

 #### Step 1.
 Choose a TiDB cluster

-1. Click the drop-down list and choose an available serverless tier cluster.
+1. Click the drop-down list and choose an available Serverless Tier cluster.
 2. Click **Connect** in the upper-right corner.
 A connection dialog is displayed.
 3. Select the **Private Endpoint** tab.
 4. Take a note of **Service Name**, **Region ID** and **Availability Zone ID**.